 I very clearly remember how complicated I made this when my youngest daughter had just been born.
 Blaine and I had not been married very long, we had two little girls, and I was working really hard on my business.
 The amount of time I was spending on providing dinner for our family was unbelievable.
-When I did the homework that I am giving you at the end of this post, I was amazed at where my time and
+When I did the homework that I am giving you at the end of this post, I was amazed at where my time and money was going.

 How to Make Cooking Dinner at Home Easier

 The homework at the end of this post is very impactful and I hope you do it.
 Whenever I give you homework like this or when you take it upon yourself to implement something you read about on our blog, if you get stuck, please pop over to our Facebook group.
 We are so happy to follow up with you and encourage you on your journey!
 Make sure you read to the end and make it matter by doing something with what I’ve given you.

 The goal today is that you walk away knowing which of these 10 tips for making cooking at home easier you need to focus on.
 Obviously, when I give you a list of ten things, there are a lot of different options and angles for how to improve.
 You can put the puzzle together in many different ways.
 While these concepts apply to breakfasts and lunches as well, we will be mainly focusing on dinner in today’s post.